williamalu/overtones/README.md

 # overtones

 A project to decompose a musical tone into its composite sine waves.
-Feed in singular note (not a pure tone), and the program will break it down into its overtones AND isolate a chosen overtone.

 ## Creators
 **Michael "The Mongolian Throat Singer" Costello**